 If you believe a healthcare provider failed to diagnose a stroke, or took too long to diagnose or provide treatment for a stroke, the impact was likely devastating.
 Whether there is partial disability, full disability, or even brain death, the person and their family are forever changed.

 Do not let them be harmed again by losing the opportunity to recover for their losses.
-Call an Ohio stroke negligence lawyer now.
+Start an investigation now.